-Now in conventional medicine, doctors see the increased bilirubin levels, they see the inflamed gallbladder, and they just want to go in and cut that gallbladder out—that’s it.
+Now in conventional medicine, doctors see the increased bilirubin levels, they see the inflamed gallbladder then they just want to go in and cut that gallbladder out—that’s it.
 In functional medicine, we want to address the issue causing the gallbladder pain and trouble.

-The easiest things, right off the bat, are to make the diet changes, add in some stomach acid, add in some bile salts and some bile-supporting agents, whether it’s fringe tree, dandelion root, taurine—these can all be helpful for enhancing gallbladder bile flow, increasing the HCl, and cutting out the bad foods.
+The easiest things, right off the bat, are to make the diet changes, add in some stomach acid.
+We add in some bile salts and some bile-supporting agents, whether it’s fringe tree, dandelion root, taurine.
+These can all be helpful for enhancing gallbladder bile flow, increasing the HCl, and cutting out the bad foods.

 Get yourself tested to determine the root cause.
 Do you have an underlying infection?
 If so, it needs to be treated.
 Are you taking medications that may be irritating the gallbladder?
 If so, we need to find a good alternative.
 Do you have more symptoms outside of the digestive problems?
 If you have those gallbladder symptoms—the right-sided pain, indigestion, floating stools, nauseous after meals—there’s a really good chance that you have a gallbladder problem and you need to dig in and get to its source.

 If your gallbladder is painful and inflamed, it is likely preventing you from properly digesting fat.
 While conventional medicine is quick to go in and just cut it out, there are other ways to treat gallbladder trouble and get to the true source of the issue, including changes in diet, eliminating offending medications, and killing off irritating infections.
 Taking care of the source of the problem may regulate your gallbladder and get it back under control.